Divensky/witty-write/README.md

 Introducing WittyWrite, where correctness meets cleverness in the quest for impeccable text! 😃

-This React app can check your text and list suggestions for improvement.
+This React app checks any text you input and gives suggestions to improve grammar and spelling.
+Its data comes from [TextGears API](https://textgears.com).

 ## How to run